Estimation of parameters of the logistic exponential distribution under progressive type-I hybrid censored sample: Introduction

-For Case-$B$, it is noted that $X_{j+1:m:n}$ is not observed.
-However, the meaning of $X_{j:m:n}<T<X_{j+1:m:n}$ is that the $j$th failure occurs before $T$, and no failure occurs between the points $X_{j:m:m}$ and $T$.
+The meaning of $X_{j:m:n}<T<X_{j+1:m:n}$ is that the $j$th failure occurs before $T$, and no failure occurs between the points $X_{j:m:m}$ and $T$.
 That is, $X_{j+1:m:n},\ldots,X_{m:m:n}$ are not observed.
-Due to the importance of progressive type-I hybrid censoring scheme, many authors have studied estimation of the parameters of various lifetime distributions based on this scheme. \cite{Lin} obtained some useful classical estimates of the unknown parameters of Weibull distribution under progressive type-I hybrid censoring scheme.
-They obtained maximum likelihood estimates (MLEs) and approximate MLEs of the unknown parameters, and then compared the performance of proposed estimates using numerical simulations. \cite{hemmati2013statistical} obtained various estimates for the log-normal distribution under progressive type-I hybrid censored data. \cite{sultana2019parameter} studied estimation of parameters of the generalized half-normal distribution under progressive type-I hybrid censored sample.
+Due to the importance of PT-IHCS, many authors have studied estimation of the parameters of various lifetime distributions based on this scheme. \cite{Lin} obtained some useful classical estimates of the unknown parameters of Weibull distribution under the PT-IHCS.
+The authors obtained maximum likelihood estimates (MLEs) and approximate MLEs. \cite{hemmati2013statistical} obtained various estimates for the log-normal distribution under progressive type-I hybrid censored (PT-IHC) sample. \cite{sultana2019parameter} studied estimation of parameters of the generalized half-normal distribution based on the PT-IHCS.
 They obtained maximum likelihood and Bayes estimates.
-Further, they computed Bayes estimates based on different approximation techniques. \cite{gamchi2019classical} considered classical and Bayesian inference of the Burr type-III distribution based on progressive type-I hybrid censored data.
-The authors proposed various estimates.
-One may refer to \cite{kayal2019statistical}, \cite{goyal2020bayesian} and \cite{sultana2020inference} and the references therein for some more references in this topic.
+Further, the authors computed Bayes estimates using different approximation techniques. \cite{gamchi2019classical} considered classical and Bayesian inference of the Burr type-III distribution based on the PT-IHC data.
+One may refer to \cite{kayal2019statistical}, \cite{goyal2020bayesian}, \cite{sultana2020inference} and among others for some recent developments in this topic.